 - 3.2.1.
 Visits of ethnically and culturally foreign cultures are being planned carefully and are only conducted including a trained tour guide and / or mediator, e.g. locals, who form a bridge between guests and hosts.
 The tour guides and / or mediators possess knowledge of the local language in order to enable intercultural communication and encounters. - 3.2.2.
 Tour guide trainings are being explicitly promoted so that a qualified tour guide is being used.
 The tour guides are committed and have a sense of responsibility towards the environment and social structures of the destination as well as towards the tour participants.
 They possess special knowledge of the local culture and history and can convey this knowledge capably.
 Trainings dealing with crisis management take place regularly. - 3.2.3.
+If the tour operator offers guided tours for children and young people, special attention is paid to the preparation and training, the tour guide and all caregivers.
+The tour operator shall be responsible for providing adequate training in dealing with children who are regularly refreshed, additional guidance or guidelines, and discussion of the child protection policy in conjunction with other partial guidelines on topics such as: Supervision, privacy, child protection, safety, e.g. in sports activities and first aid as well as intercultural communication. - 3.2.4.
 Tour guides, who oversee travellers in "risk destinations" (reference ECPAT e.
 V.) regarding the commercial sexual exploitation of children, are being trained especially in dealing with this issue.
 They do not take groups into areas or localities which are known for the offering of children.
-Tour guides should encourage guests to notify them of suspicious observations in order to pass these on to the responsible reporting hotlines. - 3.2.4.
+Tour guides should encourage guests to notify them of suspicious observations in order to pass these on to the responsible reporting hotlines. - 3.2.5.
 In ecologically sensitive regions tourist groups are being accompanied by a qualified and trained conservation area tour guide, who has the formal license for guidance of tourist groups through these areas, if such a license is being offered by the government of the destination.
-Alternatively, the tour operator ensures a training of the tour guides employed in this area and commits to make the local crews aware of the ecological dimension of the tours.
+Alternatively, the tour operator ensures a training of the tour guides employed in this area and commits to make the local crews aware of the ecological dimension of the tours. - 3.2.6.

-- 3.2.5.
 In order to support the local value added and to secure qualified jobs, particularly in economically less developed countries, local tour guides are being employed.
-In economic areas with cross-border free choice of employment qualified tour guides are being used flexibly. - 3.2.6.
+In economic areas with cross-border free choice of employment qualified tour guides are being used flexibly. - 3.2.7.
 The tour guides receive fair wages / fees which are regulated by contracts.
 Regular work hours are being stipulated.
 Regarding permanently employed tour guides attention is being paid to dismissal protection and social security.
-The organisation of employees into labour unions is not being prohibited. - 3.2.7.
+The organisation of employees into labour unions is not being prohibited. - 3.2.8.
 For group tours the guide to tourist ratio generally should not exceed 1:20.
 Justified exemptions, e.g. for bus tours in less sensitive areas like big cities, are acceptable.
 The group size is being adapted to the destination and the on-site activities in order to ensure an active relaying of information and a sensitisation of guests.